 I definitely see some usefulness in that beyond the normal kind of simulated click and play you might get with UI Automation.

 6. FRANK – BDD for iOS

-If you want to do end-to-end testing in iOS and wish you could use BDD and Cucumber, no worries –there's a tool called Frank that will allow you to create acceptance tests and requirements using Cucumber.
+If you want to do end-to-end testing in iOS and wish you could use behavior-driven development (BDD) and Cucumber, no worries –there's a tool called Frank that will allow you to create acceptance tests and requirements using Cucumber.

-Frank gives you the ability to run your BDD tests against your iOS application since it acts like an adaptor that connects your app to Cucumber.
+Frank allows you to run your BDD tests against your iOS application since it acts like an adaptor that connects your app to Cucumber.

 Mobile Automation Awesomeness for Your Earbuds

-I highly recommend that you not only learn more about these tools, but heed the advice of engineers who have successfully used these tools to automate their own projects in the real world.
+I highly recommend that you not only learn more about these tools but heed the advice of engineers who have successfully used these tools to automate their projects in the real world.
 Check out: